 Current assessment and further developments

 As a result of this work, we are still considering whether and how to collect information on gender identity, alongside continuing to collect information on male or female.
-This is particularly complex in meeting a respondent need for gender identity, a user need to measure the size of the trans population while ensuring an accurate estimate of the male and female population.
+This is particularly complex in meeting a respondent need for gender identity, a user need to measure the size of the transgender population while ensuring an accurate estimate of the male and female population.

 Our research so far gives us confidence that collecting gender doesn’t have a negative impact on collecting information on male and female.
-We also know that there is a strong information need for separate information on the trans population.
+We also know that there is a strong information need for separate information on the transgender population.

 Further testing is planned in order to refine the question design and inform our recommendation about the inclusion of such a question or questions in the 2021 Census.
 To be clear, we have never suggested that people would not be able to report themselves as male or female.
 We have and will continue to collect this vital information.